PPF Car Detailing Service in Dubai: What It Includes and Costs

-What Changes When You Detail a Car with PPF
+What Changes When You Detail a Car with PPF?

 The key practical differences: PPF is more susceptible to solvent damage than well-maintained clear coat, the film edges require specific attention to prevent lifting, and any product that contains high concentrations of isopropyl alcohol or petroleum distillates can soften the film adhesive and cause edge lifting or haze.